ben260/ben260/README.md

 ## Hi 👋 I'm Ben

-- 🎓 Recent Computer Science graduate from the University of York
+- 🎓 Computer Science graduate from the University of York
 - 🔭 Experienced in building web applications using Next.js
 - ☁️ Certified AWS Cloud Practitioner
 - 💡 Currently building a web-based tool to help monitor unresponsive data sources in Elasticsearch